peterkuma/masters-thesis/chapters/06_shortwave-intermittence.md

 [^more-cases]: Plots of all studied cases can be found in the Additional Materials (see the end of this report).

-Solar Intermittence Implementetion in a 3D Model
+shortwave intermittency Implementetion in a 3D Model
 ------------------------------------------------

-The results from the Single Colomn Model support the application of solar intermittence in a 3-dimensional NWP model.
+The results from the Single Colomn Model support the application of shortwave intermittency in a 3-dimensional NWP model.
 This was implemented in the ACRANEB2 scheme in the ALADIN/ALARO[^2] model.

 [^2]: ALARO cycle 38.